PONDICHERRY TOURISM GUIDE:

 The Openness – Pondicherry:

 Pondy is open in three senses.
 A lot of the activities of its people take place in public so the visitor can partake without intruding.
 Secondly, Pondy is used to a variety of non-native residents and visitors.
 Visitors are not a “tourist attraction” for local people.
-Finally, crime-involving visitors is very small even by Indian standards, which are good.
+Finally, crime-involving visitors are very small even by Indian standards, which are good.

 Comfy In Everyway:

 Pondy is comfortable.
-It has as wide a choice of places to stay and eat as a major city without any of the high urban costs and luxury taxes that make hotels and restaurants in Madras, for example, nearby twice as dear as similar facilities in Pondy.
+It has as wide a choice of places to stay and eat as a major city without any of the high urban costs and luxury taxes that make hotels and restaurants in Madras, for example, nearly twice as dear as similar facilities in Pondy.
 And the shopping is good in Pondy – many stores and boutiques to choose from, with no tax or low tax.

 A Varied Heritage of Pondicherry:

 Pondy has variety and spontaneity.
-Pondy is famous for its French an Ashram characteristics.
+Pondy is famous for its French Ashram characteristics.
 And it is true that Pondicherry was the capital of French India and that the Sri Aurobindo Ashram is one of the best known in India.
-But both are essentially private worlds consisting of families, devotees and officials who live and work behind walls surrounding cool courtyards.
+But both are essentially private worlds consisting of families, devotees, and officials who live and work behind walls surrounding cool courtyards.
 These can be glimpsed through occasionally opened gates, from the heritage hotels and terraced restaurants in the area, and on heritage walks.